petazeta/youronlineshop/README.md

 npm install
 npm start
 ```
 5. The server is running now.
-You can open your web browser (port: as indicated in log message) and continue with the installation process.
+Continue in browser.

 ## Support